BlogInvesting

 Cheryl wrote about this in Angel Investing Strategy: Portfolio Diversification, Returns, and How Experienced Angels Pick Winners.

-The practical version: an angel targeting 30 investments at $1,000 to $2,500 a check, spread over 3 to 5 years, needs a total commitment of $30,000 to $75,000, deployed gradually.
-That is a very different number from the $25,000 to $100,000 single-check minimum that defined angel investing a decade ago.
-Modern platforms restructured access so the diversified portfolio is buildable at much lower per-check thresholds.
+An angel writing $1,000 to $2,500 a check reaches thirty positions at five or six a year over a handful of years.
+That is a very different shape from the $25,000 to $100,000 single-check minimum that defined angel investing a decade ago.
+Modern platforms restructured access so a diversified portfolio is buildable at much lower per-check thresholds.

 If you make a whole bunch of smaller bets, something interesting happens.
 Those individual lottery tickets begin to look more like a high-performing asset class.